percona/pmm/doc/source/glossary.terminology.rst

       .. seealso::

-	 - :ref:`Passing parameters to a monitoring service <pmm.pmm-admin.monitoring-service.pass-parameter>`
+	 Passing parameters to a monitoring service
+	    :ref:`pmm.pmm-admin.monitoring-service.pass-parameter`

    Metrics

-      A series of data which are visualized in PMM.
+      A series of data which are visualized in |pmm|.

    Metrics Monitor (MM)

-      Component of :term:`PMM Server` that provides a historical view of :term:`metrics <Metrics>` critical to a MySQL server instance.
+      Component of :term:`PMM Server` that provides a historical view of :term:`metrics <Metrics>` critical to a |mysql| server instance.

    PMM Client

-      Collects MySQL server metrics, general system metrics, and query analytics data for a complete performance overview.
+      Collects |mysql| server metrics, general system metrics, and query analytics data for a complete performance overview.

       The collected data is sent to :term:`PMM Server`.